pausan/migrate2gitlfs/README.md

   This field is NOT updated by analysis command.

-- **history_replace_files**: List of files and search/replace patterns to
+- **history_replace_file_contents**: List of files containing a dict of search/replace pairs.
+The script will iterate through history doing a search and replace inplace inside the file for specific search/replace patterns.
-  perform a search and replace for specific case-sensitive patterns in specified files.
+  Files will be opened in binary mode, read in memory and written back to disk.

 - **lfs_patterns**: here `default` and `none` are special keywords.
 This tool contains a big list of default binary files that you might want to use, so